-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 The Temporary Rental

-Some time during this process the generous husband gives his wife a chance to enjoy a house temporarily.
-Try to find a place which will give you—in a few short months—a cross section of the many interesting problems of home owning.
+Sometime during this process the generous husband gives his wife a chance to enjoy a house temporarily.
+Try to find a place that will give you -- in a few short months -- a cross section of the many interesting problems of home owning.

 One way is to rent a place for the summer months.
 Choose this spot carefully.
-Some of the little tell-tale signs to look for are: iron pipes, rust stains, a high water mark in the basement, evidences of new concrete strips in the basement floor, screwdriver marks on electrical outlets, bits of friction tape lying about, and ceilings blistered or moist.
-Each little tell-tale sign will be a promise of interesting adventures to come.
+Some of the little telltale signs to look for are: iron pipes, rust stains, a high water mark in the basement, evidences of new concrete strips in the basement floor, screwdriver marks on electrical outlets, bits of friction tape lying about and ceilings blistered or moist.
+No house will have all of these, but find as many as you can.
+Each little telltale sign will be a promise of interesting adventures to come.

 Make the entire summer a time of discovery and joyful experimentation.
 Let your wife know how eager you are, too.
 If, for example, you notice scum on her ankles: